cert-manager/cert-manager/docs/tasks/issuers/setup-acme.rst

        privateKeySecretRef:
          # Secret resource used to store the account's private key.
          name: example-issuer-account-key
-       # Enable the HTTP01 challenge mechanism for this Issuer
+       # Add a single challenge solver, HTTP01 using nginx
+       solvers:
-       http01: {}
+       - http01:
+           ingress:
+             ingressClass: nginx

-You can then create this resource:
+You can then create this resource using ``kubectl apply``:

 .. code-block:: shell